 Around Lake Annecy, several protected areas and nature reserves have been established to preserve the natural beauty and biodiversity of the region.
 These zones, located along the lake and its shores, are managed to maintain ecological balance and protect endemic species.

-The end-of-the-lake reserve is one of the few remaining preserved areas on the edge of Lake Annecy.
-This nature reserve is a wetland crossed by two watercourses, the Eau Morte and the Ire, which feed Lake Annecy.
-This marshy zone, located at the south end of the lake, is an exceptional living environment.
-Wet forests, reed beds, wet meadows, alkaline peat bogs make up this ecosystem and offer a diversity favorable to the settlement of many animal and plant species, common, rare, or sensitive.
+The Reserve of the End of the Lake is one of the few spaces still preserved along the edge of Lake Annecy.
+This natural reserve is a wetland crossed by two watercourses, Eau Morte and Ire, which feed Lake Annecy.
+This marshy area, located to the south of the lake, is an exceptional habitat.
+Wet forests, reed beds, wet meadows, alkaline peat bogs make up this ecosystem and offer a diversity conducive to the establishment of many animal or plant species, common, rare, or sensitive.

 The Roc de Chère Nature Reserve

-The Roc de Chère Nature Reserve occupies part of a small forested mountainous massif that extends into Lake Annecy, between Menthon-Saint-Bernard and Talloires.
-It offers beautiful viewpoints over the lake and surrounding mountains, making it ideal for pleasant walks.
+The Roc de Chère Nature Reserve occupies part of a small mountainous forest massif that juts out into Lake Annecy, between Menthon-Saint-Bernard and Talloires.
+It offers beautiful viewpoints over the lake and surrounding mountains, making it ideal for lovely walks and.

-Covering an area of 68 ha, this reserve created in 1977 contains a great diversity of fauna: small forest mammals, birds, amphibians, reptiles, and insects.
-Two types of flora coexist at Roc de Chère: one mountainous (rhododendron, clubmoss, etc.) and the other Mediterranean (Montpellier maples, boxwood, etc.).
+Covering an area of 68 hectares, this reserve created in 1977 holds a great diversity of fauna: small forest mammals, birds, amphibians, reptiles, and insects.
+Two types of flora coexist at Roc de Chère: one montane (rhododendron, clubmoss…) and the other southern (Montpellier maples, boxwood…).

-SILA plays an active role in restoring reed beds and protecting natural areas, promoting soft mobility and eco-responsible activities.
+SILA plays an active role in restoring reed beds and protecting natural spaces, promoting soft mobility and eco-friendly activities.

 Water sports and aquatic activities

-Lake Annecy is a true paradise for lovers of water and aquatic activities, offering options for all tastes and skill levels.
-Among water sports, sailing, kayaking, windsurfing, and water skiing stand out for their popularity.
+Lake Annecy is a true paradise for fans of nautical and aquatic activities, offering options for all tastes and skill levels.
+Among the water sports, sailing, kayaking, windsurfing, and water skiing stand out for their popularity.

-It is also possible to rent pedal boats or motorboats for autonomous lake exploration.
-Attention, navigation on Lake Annecy is regulated (speed is limited near shores, certain zones are completely forbidden…) and many controls are carried out by the National Gendarmerie’s boat.
-It is therefore important to check the navigation regulations on Lake Annecy
+It is also possible to rent pedal boats or motorboats for an independent exploration of the lake.
+Attention, navigation on Lake Annecy is regulated (speed is limited near the shores, certain zones are completely prohibited…) and many controls are carried out by the National Gendarmerie boat.
+It is therefore important to get information about the navigation regulations on Lake Annecy.

-Fans of scuba diving and snorkeling will be delighted by the richness of the underwater fauna and flora of the lake, which houses species such as pike, trout, and Arctic char.
-Fishing is another popular activity, with permits available for one-day sessions or longer.
+Enthusiasts of scuba diving and snorkeling will be delighted by the richness of the lake’s underwater fauna and flora, which shelters species such as pike, trout, and Arctic char.
+Fishing is another popular activity, with permits available for sessions lasting a day or more.

 The developed beaches around the lake, notably at Menthon-Saint-Bernard, Sevrier, and Saint-Jorioz, offer ideal spaces for swimming, beach volleyball, and fun on slides and diving boards.
-These beaches, equipped with playgrounds and loungers, provide a family-friendly and welcoming setting.
+These beaches, equipped with playgrounds and deck chairs, provide a family-friendly and convivial setting.

 Hiking and walks around the lake

-For fans of land activities, Lake Annecy is surrounded by diverse hiking and walking trails.
+For land activity enthusiasts, Lake Annecy is surrounded by various hiking and walking trails.

-The GR de Pays Tour du Lac d’Annecy, marked in red and yellow, allows a complete circuit of the lake in 5 days, offering exceptional panoramic views of the lake and surrounding mountains.
-It is also possible to choose shorter stages to explore villages and nature reserves along the way.
-Viewpoints, such as the Forclaz Pass and Mont Veyrier, offer spectacular panoramas over the lake and surrounding peaks.
+The GR de Pays du Tour de Lac d’Annecy, marked in red and yellow, allows you to circumnavigate the lake in 5 days, offering exceptional panoramic views of the lake and nearby mountains.
+It is also possible to opt for shorter stages to explore villages and nature reserves along the way.
+Viewpoints, such as that of the Forclaz Pass and Mont Veyrier, offer spectacular panoramas of the lake and the surrounding peaks.

-The hike to Mont Veyrier, taking about 5 hours round-trip, is highly recommended for its breathtaking views of Annecy and the Grand Lac.
+The hike to Mont Veyrier, lasting about 5 hours round trip, is highly recommended for its breathtaking views over Annecy and the Grand Lake.

 Cultural and historical visits

-Lake Annecy also stands out for its rich cultural and historical heritage.
-The old town of Annecy, nicknamed the “Little Venice of the Alps” because of its canals and paved streets, is a must-see.
+Lake Annecy is also distinguished by its rich cultural and historical heritage.
+The old town of Annecy, nicknamed the “Little Venice of the Alps” because of its canals and cobbled streets, is a must-see.

-The Annecy Castle Museum, former residence of the Duchy, is now a regional and naturalist museum, offering an immersion in the region’s history and culture.
-The castles of Menthon-Saint-Bernard and Duingt are important historical attractions, offering guided tours and exhibitions on local history.
-The pile-dwelling sites, classified as UNESCO World Heritage, especially at Sevrier, reveal remains of prehistoric lake dwellings.
+The Annecy Castle Museum, the former residence of the Duchy, is now a regional and naturalist museum, offering an immersion into the region’s history and culture.
+The castles of Menthon-Saint-Bernard and Duingt are significant historical attractions, offering guided tours and exhibitions on local history.
+The pile-dwelling sites, UNESCO World Heritage sites, notably in Sevrier, reveal remains of prehistoric lakeside dwellings.

-Cruises and shuttle services on the lake invite visitors to discover the different ports and lakeside villages, such as Talloires and Saint-Jorioz, while enjoying the beauty of the lake and its surroundings from the water.
+Cruises and omnibus services on the lake invite visitors to discover the various ports and lakeside villages such as Talloires and Saint-Jorioz, while appreciating the beauty of the lake and its surroundings from the water.

 Cultural and event life around the lake